reeteshk/aws-infra/Readme.md

 1. Pull Request Raised Workflow.

- $~$a.
+ &nbsp;a.
 Add a GitHub Action workflow to run the application unit tests for each pull request raised.

- $~$b.
+ &nbsp;b.
 A pull request can only be merged if the workflow executes successfully.

 2. Pull Request Merged Workflow.

 &nbsp;A. Add another GitHub actions workflow and configure it to be triggered when a pull request is merged.
 This workflow should do the following:

-&nbsp;&nbsp;a.
+&nbsp; &nbsp;a.
 Run the unit test.

-&nbsp;&nbsp;b.
+&nbsp; &nbsp;b.
 Validate Packer Template

-&nbsp;&nbsp;c.
+&nbsp; &nbsp;c.
 Build Application Artifact(s)

-&nbsp;&nbsp;d.
+&nbsp; &nbsp;d.
 Build AMI

-&nbsp;&nbsp; &nbsp; 1.
+&nbsp; &nbsp; &nbsp; 1.
 Upgrade OS packages

-&nbsp;&nbsp;&nbsp;2.
+&nbsp; &nbsp; &nbsp;2.
 Install dependencies (python, node.js, etc.)

-&nbsp;&nbsp;&nbsp;3.
+&nbsp; &nbsp; &nbsp;3.
 Install application dependencies (pip install for Python)

-&nbsp; &nbsp;&nbsp;4.
+&nbsp; &nbsp; &nbsp;4.
 Set up the application by copying the application artifacts and the configuration files

-&nbsp;&nbsp;&nbsp;5.
+&nbsp; &nbsp; &nbsp;5.
 Configure the application to start automatically when VM is launched.

-&nbsp;&nbsp;e.
+&nbsp; &nbsp;e.
 Create a new Launch Template version with the latest AMI ID for the autoscaling group.
 The autoscaling group should be configured to use the latest version of the Launch Template.

-&nbsp;&nbsp;f.
+&nbsp; &nbsp;f.
 Issue command to the auto-scale group to do an instance refresh.